rocketbumba/customore_weather/README.md

-#Weather API
+# Weather API

-##Overview
+## Overview

-This repositiory will using Python to call OpenWeather API to get: temperature, humidity, wind speed Analysis Free Openweather API
+This repositiory will using Python Core to call API of OpenWeather to get these information: temperature, humidity, wind speed.
+And the goal of it is optimize numbers call API of OpenWeather because it will use free plan, it has some limit options:
-- It has limit call api perday
+- It has limit call api per minutes

-So we need to limit call api.
-How can i do that?
+- Only 95% Uptime

+So my solution:
+- Using parallel API calls to OpenWeather API to optimize waiting time.
--> I will cache the response request by saving it into txt file(maybe Redis after)
+- Will cache the response by saving it into json file(maybe Redis after).

-If user input call their bounding, i will check the corridate have already in the txt file.
-If yes, i will use that result store in txt to response to client, if not, i will use that coordinate to call api to Openweather
+- If client need to get weather of city in a bounding box.
+First check that coordiate have already in the Json file, if yes, will use that information to response to the client.
+Just call OpenWeather API by coordiate not in json file.

-To not be outdated data information, i will use the worker to call every coordinate in txt file to update the waether by 10 minutes
+- To not be outdated data information in json file, will use the schedule job libary to call every coordinate in json file to update the waether by 10 minutes.

+## Improvement
+My solution has limit, if the record in json is to big.
+For example, i save 100 hundred city in json file, every 10 minutes, i will call 100 times to update that information.
+It is not effcient.
+I will improve it using LRU cache.
+To be more specific, i will cache the Least Recently Used city by checking the last time it had been searched, if the last time searched is too old, i will remove it from the cache to get more space for another city

+I will use cronjob or message queue to call API to update the cache data.
+It will improve, you can seprate the sever to get information and server to call API.
+Will have backup server if some sever call API has trouble and reduce resource of main server